 accounts (e.g., Hilton Honors and Marriott Bonvoy).
 This can help accumulate enough points in one account for significant redemptions like extended hotel stays or hotels requiring more points.

-To see these strategies in action, check out how to use Marriott points to stay on property at Disney World or explore Hilton hotels near Disney World available with points.
+To see these strategies in action, check out our Marriott Bonvoy points guide for Disney World Hotels or explore the best Marriott hotels near Disney World on points.

 5. Optimize Bonus Categories for Daily Spending